sahmedhusain/gigabit/README.md

 </div>

 **Finding People**
-Search by name, email, or nickname to find specific people.
-We also suggest connections based on mutual friends.
-It's straightforward - no complicated algorithms.
+Search by name, email, or nickname, and get mutual-connection hints.
+Profiles open quickly so you can follow or message right away.

 <div align="center">
   <img src="screenshots/discover-page.jpeg" alt="Discover Page" />